 - 6.7.
 Essex County Council charge separate monitoring fees for S106 obligations types that they are responsible for, for example education and highways.
-Further information is available on www.essex.gov.uk - 6.8.
+Further information is available in the ECC Developers' Guide to Infrastructure Contributions (2020 or as amended). - 6.8.
 In addition, for contributions falling under the monitor and manage mechanism, applicants will be required to pay the Council the cost of monitoring traffic against the TMMP. - 6.9.
 All monitoring fees will be subject to indexation and payable on commencement of the development.